Cuba Information - Page 1

 Cuba has no large mammals; the most common mammals on the island are bats.
 The Cuban Hutia is a tree-climbing rodent.
 There are a number of species of reptiles such as crocodiles, chameleons and iguanas.
 Over three hundred species of birds are to be found in Cuba.
 As well as the bee hummingbird (the world's smallest bird), green parrots, woodpeckers and the tocororo (the national bird), there are many water birds living in the mangrove swamps: pelicans, cranes, herons and flamingoes.
 The island is an important resting place for many migratory species.
 Cuba is also home to hundreds of species of butterflies.

 The Amerindians who migrated to Cuba built villages of thatched huts.
 The thatch and the wood for these homes came from the Royal Palm.

 Spanish Colonial buildings, churches and palaces are evident in Havana.
 There are some particularly well preserved Colonial buildings in the city of Trinidad.
 Another influence can be seen in the city of Cienfuegos, founded in the eighteenth century by a Frenchman from Louisiana; the French settlers helped the Spanish build streets resembling French promenades.

-Cuba's population was estimated at 11,087,330 in 2011.
+Cuba's population was estimated at 11.5 million in 2018.
 The majority of the people are of Spanish descent.
 Some are descendants of African slaves and about one percent are of Chinese origin.